intel/pmem-csi/README.md

     $ kubectl create -f deploy/k8s/pmem-app.yaml
 ```

-- **Once the application pod in 'Running' status , it should have provisioned with a pmem volume**
+- **Once the application pod is in 'Running' status, provision it with a pmem volume**

 ```sh
     $ kubectl get po my-csi-app